Tennis Elbow (lateral epicondylitis)

 - Using non-steroidal anti-inflammatory drugs (NSAIDS) such as ibuprofen

 - Using cortisone-type medication, provided by injection into the sore area.
-This treatment may be indicated for severe or prolonged symptoms.
+This treatment may be needed for severe or prolonged symptoms.

 2. Allow the injured elbow to recover and heal — This step begins a couple of weeks after pain has been reduced or stopped.
 The step involves:

-- Doing specific physical therapy exercises to strengthen muscles and tendons near the injured elbow
+- Doing specific physical therapy exercises to stretch out and lengthen and strengthen muscles and tendons near the injured elbow

 - Avoiding activities that aggravate pain